top of page

 To break it down:

-• Rent or Mortgage: Ideally, your primary housing expense should be around $1850–$2550/month.
+• Rent or Mortgage: Ideally, your primary housing expense should be around $1850–$2250/month.
 This includes principal and interest for a mortgage, or rent for an apartment or house.
+If you have no debt, you might stretch up to $2,550 for more comfort.

 • Property Taxes: Homeowners typically pay $250–$400/month, depending on the area and property value.